 “And the Lord said, ‘Who then is that faithful and wise steward, whom his master will make ruler over his household, to give them their portion of food in due season?
 Blessed is that servant whom his master will find so doing when he comes.
 Truly, I say to you that he will make him ruler over all that he has.'”
 Luke 12:42-44 (NKJV)

-What does all of that mean?
-Let’s start with the descriptors of this steward.
+So what does all that mean?
+Let’s start with the descriptors of the steward: faithful and wise.

 Let’s be clear, we are not being trustworthy to prove anything to God.
 He knows our hearts, and He knows if we’re trustworthy or not.
-We are proving our trustworthiness through stewardship, but it’s a testament to ourselves and to those watching us.
+Instead, it’s a witness to ourselves and to those watching us.
 We’re proving to our human eyes and minds what God already knows.
 When He increases our responsibility, we’ll be able to logically follow why.
 We proved to ourselves that we could be trusted with little, then God promoted us to being responsible for much.